 The Conservative Agenda in the Trayvon Martin Case

 Has there been any public controversy in recent memory as disheartening as the Trayvon Martin case?
 I don't mean the killing of Martin itself, though.
 That's certainly disheartening, but it's hardly unique.
-I mean the political reaction to it.
+I'm talking instead about the political reaction to it.

 A week ago, the worst I could say about right-wing reaction to the Martin case was that conservatives were studiously ignoring it.
 But that was a week ago.
 Since then, conservatives have entered the arena with a vengeance.